CumulusNetworks/docs/content/nvidia-air/Custom-Topology.md

 When you create a new simulation, Air gives you the option to add a zero-touch provisioning (ZTP) script.
 The ZTP script is copied to the simulation's `oob-mgmt-server`.
 Any node making a ZTP request on the out-of-band management network has access to this ZTP script through a DHCP server and web server running on the `oob-mgmt-server`.

 A default script is prefilled to help you get started.
 It implements some common ZTP features on Cumulus Linux, such as changing the default password or downloading SSH keys.
-You can modify it to your needs.
+You can edit the default script directly in the UI.

 {{< expand "Default ZTP script" >}}